Matthew-Hurrell/movie-soundtrack-quiz/README.md

 [Back to top](<#contents>)

-## Browser Tests
+## Browser Compatibility

 The Movie Soundtrack Quiz was tested on a multitude of different browsers to check for any compatibility issues.
-Browser tests were conducted on Google Chrome, Safari and Firefox with no visible issues with styling or functionality.
+Browser compatibility tests were conducted on Google Chrome, Safari and Firefox with no visible issues apparent in layout, appearance or functionality.
 Responsiveness was also consistent across all browsers.

 [Back to top](<#contents>)